What Causes Turkey Neck And How You Can Treat Them Effectively?

 Loaded with carotenoids (powerful antioxidants responsible for their bright colors), carrots elicit an anti-aging effect by preventing premature skin aging and cell damage from free radicals.
 Other carotenoid-rich foods include sweet potatoes, mustard greens, watermelon, and pumpkin.

 Dry skin exacerbates aging and sagging of the skin.
 Flaxseeds are sagging neck solutions that contain high doses of linoleic acid, an essential fatty acid which helps the body cure dry skin.
-A study from the American Journal of Clinical Nutrition discovered that the odds of skin dryness could be reduced by 25% through simply consuming a gram of linoleic acid daily.
+A study from the American Journal of Clinical Nutrition discovered that the odds of skin dryness could be reduced by 25% by simply consuming a gram of linoleic acid daily.
 Other great sources of linoleic acid are hempseed oil and grape seed oil.

 6. Red Bell Peppers